How do you create a cosy atmosphere during the cold months?

-Use lots of knitted textures in cushions, throws, door stops, draught excluders.
+Use lots of knitted textures in cushions, throws, and draught excluders.
 Faux fur is also very effective for adding warmth.
 Fill your home with things you would want to touch, whether it’s wood or fabric.
-And keep your feet warm not just with slippers, but with carpets, rugs and floor runners.
+And keep your feet warm with carpets and rugs.

 Dark green, deep purple, red, orange and brown – these are the colours that are good for making a room feel cosier.